What is business process automation? Benefits and uses

 Schedule quarterly reviews to:

-- Identify new chances to automate based on what you've learned
+- identify new automation opportunities based on what you've learned

 Measure the success of business process automation